Sample Excerpt from the BOOK

 Photo credit: Alyssa Melynk.

-The positive responses fueled me to complete the book, in spite of the many challenges I faced — writing deadlines, juggling homeschool, maintaining my son’s routines, shifting my work schedules to do so and dealing with fluctuating income with Covid-19 cancellations.
+Positive responses and support fueled me to complete the book, in spite of the many challenges I faced especially during Covid– writing deadlines, juggling homeschool, maintaining my son’s routines, shifting my work schedules to do so and dealing with fluctuating income with Covid-19 cancellations.
 I want to thank all who responded during those initial days, including BC Inclusion, counselors, healers (you know who you are) and Sheila Kennedy (Zebra Ink) for her unwavering support and encouragement in putting this out now.
 Thank you also to my writing circles during Covid-19, Tina, Sharon, Dori, Jimmy, Shannon and Amy.
 Special thanks to my mother, Madeleine Nattrass for her time and care working with me through many initial drafts.